pdfminer/pdfminer.six/docs/source/index.rst

 Installation instructions
 =========================

-Before using it, you must install it using Python 2.7 or newer.
+Before using it, you must install it using Python 3.4 or newer.

 ::

     $ pip install pdfminer.six

-Note that Python 2.7 support is dropped at January, 2020.

 Common use-cases
 ----------------